-By Daniela Zeppilli, Valentin Foulon and Catherine Borremans, L'Institut Français de Recherche pour L'Exploitation de la Mer, France
+Daniela Zeppilli, Valentin Foulon and Catherine Borremans, Ifremer, France

-Meiofauna communities (i.e., small organisms living in the sediments) comprise some of the most diverse groups of organisms on Earth and possibly one of the best bio-indicators in the context of the rapid increase of anthropogenic pressures in the deep sea.
+Meiofauna communities (small organisms living in the sediments) comprise some of the most diverse groups of organisms on Earth and possibly one of the best bio-indicators in the context of the rapid increase of anthropogenic pressures in the deep sea.
 However, due to their very small size and their huge diversity, only a small part of the diversity of this group has been described and knowledge of their biology and ecology is fragmented.
-Furthermore, the lack of reference genetic information in public depositories makes the use of rapid fingerprinting techniques limited for this important benthic compartment.
-In the last decades, new technological developments in different imaging fields (e.g., electronic, industrial processes or biomedical) using different kinds of microscopy and camera (e.g., Brightfield, Confocal, Axio Zoom, SEM, Flow imaging, etc.) have allowed 3D-imaging of very small entities with a very high-resolution.
+Furthermore, the lack of reference genetic information in public depositories hampers the use of rapid fingerprinting techniques for this important benthic compartment.
+In the last decades, new technological developments in different imaging fields (electronic, industrial or biomedical processes) using different kinds of microscopy and camera (Brightfield, Confocal, Axio Zoom, SEM, flow imaging, etc.) have allowed 3D-imaging of very small entities with a very high resolution.
 All these technologies can also be adapted and used for recognition of small organisms.
-The combination of very high-resolution imaging with assistance of artificial intelligence classification by convolutional neural networks can allow identification of small organisms at a pace with which human eyes and brains cannot compete.
-Additionally, the synergy of staining techniques (such as Fluorescence in-situ hybridization) and microscopy can allow the visualization of biological features, providing important functional information associated to species identifications.
-Development of a standardized method for ecological and biodiversity surveys, in the context of deepsea mineral exploration and future exploitation, need further development of images acquisition automation, including on one hand high-resolution imaging associated with genetic assignment, widely shared in open access depositories, and on the other hand the development of faster low-resolution imaging associated with eDNA/metabarcoding approaches.
+The combination of very high-resolution imaging with assistance of AI classification by convolutional neural networks can allow identification of small organisms at a pace with which human eyes and brains cannot compete.
+Additionally, the synergy of staining techniques (fluorescence in situ hybridization) and microscopy can allow the visualization of biological features, providing important functional information associated to species identifications.
+The development of a standardized method for ecological and biodiversity surveys, in the context of deep-sea mineral exploration and future exploitation, needs further development of images acquisition automation, including on one hand high-resolution imaging associated with genetic assignment, widely shared in open-access depositories and, on the other hand, the development of faster low-resolution imaging associated with eDNA/metabarcoding approaches.